marbl/ModDotPlot/README.md

 ![](images/plotly_icons.png)

 The plotly plot can be navigated using the zoom (magnifying glass) and pan (hand) icons.
 The current plot can be downloaded as an image with the camera icon.
 Depending on sparsity value, plots may need some time to refresh.
-Set he lock resolution button to prevent
+The plot can be reset by double-clicking or selecting the home button.
+Set the lock resolution button to prevent auto-scaling using modimizers.

 ---